CodePath-Team-5/SCHOOL-Q-A/README.md

 **Optional Nice-to-have Stories**
 * [X] Login: User must register account with their school email (csueb email)
+* [ ] Register: User must meet certain password criterias in order to regiester for an account.
 * [X] Profile: User can view their personal info on Profile
 * [X] Profile: User can modify their profile.
 User can change: user image, username, password, user's info
 * [X] Profile: User can view list of their posts and comments in Profile